Presidential elections in Singapore: Political donations

 Under the Political Donations Act, candidates for presidential elections may only receive political donations from Singapore citizens who are at least 21 years old, or Singapore-controlled companies which carry on business wholly or mainly in Singapore.
 The receipt of anonymous donations is prohibited, except for anonymous donations totalling less than $5,000 received during a period starting with the date 12 months before the date when the candidate makes the declaration referred to below and ending with nomination day.

 After the date of the writ of election and at least two clear days before nomination day, a candidate or prospective candidate must provide the Registrar of Political Donations with a report stating all the donations received from permissible donors that amount to at least $10,000 received during the 12 months preceding the declaration mentioned in the next sentence.
 He must also submit to the Registrar a declaration stating, to the best of his knowledge and belief, that he did not receive any other donations required to be mentioned in the donation report, and that only donations from permissible donors or allowable anonymous donations were accepted.
 If this paperwork is in order, the Registrar will issue a political donation certificate not later than the eve of nomination day stating that the candidate has complied with the provisions of the Act.

 Nomination

 A person who satisfies the eligibility requirements set out in the Constitution is entitled to be nominated as a presidential candidate.
-Between 11:00 a.m. and 12:00 noon on nomination day, the candidate must submit a nomination paper to the returning officer.
-Among other things, the nomination paper must contain a statutory declaration that the person is qualified to be elected, is not a member of a political party, and that the person understands the President's constitutional role in the following terms:
+Between 11:00 a.m. and 12:00 noon on nomination day, the candidate must submit a nomination paper to the Elections Department.
+The nomination paper requires the personal particulars of the nominee, candidacy endorsements (proposer, seconder and four to eight assenters) as well as statutory declaration that the person is qualified to be elected, not a member of a political party, and that the person understands the President's constitutional role in the following terms:

-The following documents must be submitted together with the nomination paper:
+The nomination paper must be submitted to the Elections Department with the following requirements met: